 The Handa Center intends these fellowships to be open-ended so that students may choose the summer experience that best fits their needs—either connecting with an organization to gain work experience relevant to a profession the student hopes to pursue, or spending the summer engaging in community-based research aimed at addressing a pressing local challenge or effecting positive social change.
 Students may partner directly with a governmental, multilateral, or non-profit organization, or the corporate social responsibility wing of a for-profit business to work on promotion, monitoring, evaluation, or implementation of a discrete human rights or international justice project.
 Those interested in the research route would identify community members with whom they can work collaboratively to address their particular interest.
+Interested students are encouraged to use this form to help brainstorm ideas.

 All applicants must identify a full-time Stanford faculty member to act as their advisor on the project.
 The faculty advisor must read and sign off on the student’s research proposal, and mentor the student through pre-departure preparation and post-return reflection on the summer learning experiences.
 Handa Center staff and the Haas Center for Public Service can also assist with these processes.
 For applicants pursuing work with a specific organization, they must be in direct contact, before applying for the fellowship, with someone at the organization willing to host and support the student’s research or work placement.
 Past projects have included community-based research in Southeast Asia to better understand the root causes of migrant trafficking, the development of human rights education curriculum in India, and implementing data visualization of human rights reports with an NGO in Jordan.